-- Reviewing and tracking of the Bank's credit risk management profile. - Reviewing and deliberation of credit policies. - Reviewing and tracking of the credit risk appetite of the Bank.
+- Review and deliberation of the Bank's credit risk exposure, credit risk portfolio and credit risk management activities. - Review and deliberation of credit risk policies. - Review and recommend the credit risk appetite of the Bank for Board's approval.

-The Bank employs a credit grading system as a tool for determining the credit risk profile of borrowers/counterparties using appropriate form of scorecards.
-The credit grades are used as a basis to support the underwriting of credit.
+The Bank employs a credit ratings system as a tool for determining the credit risk profile of borrowers/counterparties using appropriate form of scorecards.
+The credit ratings are used as a basis to support the underwriting of credit.